 Adding new values for versions and environments in your project is easy by just entering a new value when needed.
-If you prefer to have a strict control on which versions and environments should be used in your project, Dis Manibus brings in a view to manage them by hand.
-The view has been added as a new tab to Manage project view.
+If you prefer to have strict control over which versions and environments should be used in your project, Dis Manibus brings in a view to managing them by hand.
+The view has been added as a new tab to Manage the project view.

 You also have an option to control if the users in your project can themselves add new versions or not.

 All tables in Testlab’s UI have been added with controls that enable you to save your current filter criteria for later use.
 The criteria can be named and it can be saved to your project to be used by all users or even globally to all your projects.

 With the new features listed above, this feature release contains small enhancements for executing tests:

 - Executing test case steps in free order: The steps of test cases can be executed in an order preferred.

 - Discard result and run again -button: The table of test run’s test cases in Test runs view has been added with a new button which enables you to easily run an already run test case again.
 Clicking the button discards the current result of a test case, preserves the results for the test case’s steps and instantly opens up the window for running the selected test case.

 - Saved reports can be filtered and sorted: The listing of saved reports in Reports view has no filter controls to filter in reports.
 Finding reports is now easier if you have a number of reports in your project.
 The filter settings can also be saved to the server for later use.